 When learners are engaged in creating their own models, two primary avenues are available.
-A modeler can choose a phenomenon of interest in the world and attempt to duplicate that phenomenon on the screen.
+A modeler can choose a phenomenon of interest in the world and attempt do duplicate that phenomenon on the screen.
 Or, a modeler can start with the primitives of the language and explore the possible effects of different combinations of rules sets.
-The first kind of modeling, which I call phenomena-based modeling (Wilensky 1997; Resnick & Wilensky 1998) is also sometimes called backwards modeling (Wilensky 1997) because the modeler is engaged in going backwards from the known phenomenon to a set of underlying rules that might generate that phenomenon.
+The first kind of modeling, which I call phenomena-based modeling (Wilensky, 1997b; Resnick and Wilensky, 1998) is also sometimes called backwards modeling (Wilensky, 1997b) because the modeler is engaged in going backwards from the known phenomenon to a set of underlying rules that might generate that phenomenon.
 In the GasLab example, Harry knew about the Maxwell-Boltzmann distribution and tried creating rules which he hoped would duplicate this distribution.
-In this specific case, Harry did not have to discover the rules himself because he also knew the fundamental rules of Newtonian mechanics which would lead to the Maxwell-Boltzmann distribution.
+In this specific case, Harry did not have to discover the rules himself because he also knew the fundamental rules of Newtonian mechanics that would lead to the M-B distribution.
 The group of students who worked on modeling Boyle's law came closer to pure phenomena-based modeling as they tried to figure out the "rules" for measuring pressure.
-Phenomena-based modeling can be quite challenging as discovering the underlying rule-sets that might generate a phenomenon is inherently difficult -- a fundamental activity of science practice.
+Phenomena-based modeling can be quite challenging, as discovering the underlying rule-sets that might generate a phenomenon is inherently difficult - it is a fundamental activity of practicing scientists.
 In practice, most GasLab modelers mixed some knowledge of what the rules were supposed to be with adjustments to those rules when the desired phenomenon did not appear.

-The second kind of modeling, which I call exploratory modeling (Wilensky 1997; Resnick & Wilensky 1998) is sometimes called "forwards" modeling (Wilensky 1997) because modelers start with a set of rules and try to work forwards from these rules to some, as yet, unknown phenomenon.
+The second kind of modeling is sometimes called "forwards" modeling (Wilensky, 1997b) because modelers start with a set of rules and try to work forwards from these rules to some, as yet, unknown phenomenon.
+The patterns that arise from playing with and adjusting the rule sets might suggest a familiar phenomenon and thus serve as the seed for a model of that phenomenon.29

-5.5 New Forms of Symbolization
+6.5.
+New Forms of Symbolization

-In a sense, modeling languages are always designed for phenomena-based modeling.
+In a sense, modeling languages are always designed for phenomenabased modeling.
 However, once such a language exists, it also becomes a medium of expression in its own right.
-Just as, we might speculate, natural languages originally developed to communicate about real world objects and relations, but, once they were sufficiently mature, were also used for constructing new objects and relations.
+Just as, we might speculate, natural languages originally developed to communicate about real world objects and relations, but, once they were sufficiently mature, they were also used for constructing new language objects and relations.
+Shakespeare's Hamlet, if you will, is a new linguistic phenomenon built out of the rules of natural language.
 Similarly, learners can explore sets of rules and primitives of a modeling language to see what kinds of emergent effects may arise from their rules.
-In some cases, this exploratory modeling may lead to emergent behavior that resembles some real world phenomenon and, then, phenomena-based modeling resumes.
+In some cases, this exploratory modeling may lead to emergent behavior which resembles some real world phenomenon and then phenomena-based modeling resumes.
 In other cases, though the emergent behavior may not strongly connect with real world phenomena, the resulting objects or behaviors can be conceptually interesting or beautiful in themselves.
-In these latter cases, in effect, the modelers have created new phenomena, objects of study that can be viewed as new kinds of mathematical objects--objects expressed in the new form of symbolization afforded by the modeling language.
+In these latter cases, in effect, the modelers have created new phenomena, objects of study that can be viewed as new kinds of mathematical objects-objects expressed in the new form of symbolization afforded by the modeling language.

-5.6 Aggregate vs. Object-based Modeling
+6.6.
+Aggregate vs. Object-Based Modeling